alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 A visit to Tokyo is not complete without spending a few hours in Shinjuku.
 For us, it felt like this is the heart of the city, especially during the evenings and late nights when the clubs and karaoke bars open.

 But there's more.
 Shinjuku is also a major train and bus hub and the economic and political center of the Tokyo Metropolitan Area.
 Speaking of that, the Tokyo Metropolitan Government building, or Tocho as the Japanese call it, offers 360 views of the entire city.
 There are two towers and each have an elevator to the 55th floor.
 The best part? it's free and one of them is open until 10pm if you like the night views.
-Highly recommended!
+We highly recommend it!

 <figure>
   <img src="/img/japan/tokyo-panoramic-2.jpg" alt="">